1926 World Series Game 7: Cardinals win their first World Series

 According to fellow pitcher Flint Rhem, Alexander had celebrated his Game 6 victory the night before and was dozing in the bullpen with a pint of whiskey when Hornsby called for him.
 Upon being summoned to the mound, Alexander “staggered a little, handed me the pint, hitched up his britches and walked straight as he could to the mound.”[16]

-Doutrich, however, argues that Hornsby had informed Alexander the night before that he planned to use him in relief of Haines if necessary, and that Alexander stayed sober in case he was needed.
-Alexander’s wife, Amy, disputed the charge of drunkenness, as did Bottomley, Thevenow, Bell, and Hornsby.
+Doutrich, however, argues that Hornsby had informed Alexander the night before that he planned to use him in relief of Haines if necessary.
+Alexander’s wife, Amy, disputed the charge, as did Bottomley, Thevenow, Bell, and Hornsby in the years to come.

 Alexander himself said little on the topic.
-A few days after Game 7, as he prepared to leave St. Louis after a week spent on the stage at the Ambassador Theater, where adoring crowds had heartily congratulated him, Alexander was philosophical about his experience as a World Series hero.
+A few days after Game 7, as he prepared to leave St. Louis after a week spent at the Ambassador Theater, where adoring crowds had heartily congratulated him, Alexander was philosophical about the experience.

 “You know, being an actor and shaking hands and having everybody pat you on the back can almost ruin a guy,” he said.
 “When baseball fans are strong for you, they’re strong for you, but – come to think of it – what if Lazzeri had hit a home run with the bases full instead of striking out?”